andrudog7/portfolio/README.md

 # Personal Portfolio

 I built this app as a resource I could give potential employees.
 It is a website of all my accomplishments at Flatiron School.
 Excited to share it with everyone!
+Visit the live site at https://andrewsmoker.herokuapp.com/

 # Getting Started with Create React App